The Gosling | Daz Genselin

-The Middle High German Mären, short narrative texts written in rhymed couplets similar to the French fabliaux and the Italian prose novelle, often tell humorous stories spiked with sexual jokes and sideswipes against specific social groups, specifically clerics.
-The Gosling, composed by an anonymous author probably in the second half of the 13th century, constitutes a rather typical specimen of this literary genre.
-The text tells the story of a young monk who leaves his monastery for the first time and encounters an outside world that he is completely ignorant of.
-Never having seen a woman before, he innocently asks his abbot about those that they meet, and the abbot, trying to suppress the monk's instant fascination, answers that these creatures are called “geese”.
-The abbot's plan fails, and the naive monk is seduced by a village girl.
-Unaware of his wrongdoing, he later on reveals his sexual encounter to the abbot, who recognizes the calamity caused by his white lie.
+The Gosling was probably composed in the second half of the thirteenth century CE, and its author is unknown.
+The text tells the story of a young monk who leaves his monastery for the first time, encountering an outside world about which he is entirely ignorant.
+Never having seen a woman before, he innocently asks his abbot about those that they meet, and the abbot, trying to suppress the monk's instant fascination, tells him that these creatures are called “geese”.
+The abbot's plan fails as the naive monk is soon seduced by a village girl.
+Unaware of his wrongdoing, he reveals his sexual encounter to the abbot, who recognizes the calamity caused by his white lie.

-The motif of the worldly inexperienced young man is widespread in European medieval literature.
-It is central to the various Christianized versions of the legend of Barlaam and Josaphat (e.g. Rudolf von Ems: Barlaam und Josaphat, c.1220/30) and is frequently used as a moral anecdote in sermons and exemplary literature (e.g. Jacques de Vitry, Exempla, no. 82).
-Apart from such edifying texts, the motif's humorous potential did not escape medieval authors and audiences.
-There are a large number of medieval burlesque stories about young men who have never seen women before and yet are instantly attracted to the female sex.
-For example, both the Italian Novellino (early 14th c., story no. 14) and Giovanni Boccaccio's Decameron (1358, fourth day, introduction) tell variants of this story.
+The motif of the young man inexperienced in the ways of the world is widespread in European medieval literature.
+It is central to the various medieval versions of the legend of Barlaam and Josaphat (for example, Rudolf von Ems's Barlaam und Josaphat, also in Middle High German, composed c.1220/30) and is frequently used as a moral anecdote in sermons and exemplary literature (for example, Jacques de Vitry's Exempla, no. 82).
+Although commonly found in texts intended to educate their listener, the motif's humorous potential did not escape medieval authors and audiences and there are a large number of burlesque medieval stories about young men who have never seen women before and yet are instantly attracted them.
+For example, both the early fourteenth-century Italian text Novellino (specifically story no. 14) and Giovanni Boccaccio's Decameron (composed in 1358; see specifically the introduction to the fourth day) tell variants of this story.

 The Gosling is a relatively early example of this narrative tradition.
-With regards to both to its verse form, brevity, sexual humor, and its mild undertones of anticlericalism, it represents central characteristics of the Märe tradition and might give an introductory impression of this literary genre.
+With regard to its verse form, sexual humor and undertones of anticlericalism, it represents central characteristics of the mären tradition and provides an introduction this literary genre.

-Boccaccio, Giovanni: The Decameron, transl.
-Wayne A. Rebhorn, New York: Norton 2013.
+Boccaccio, Giovanni, The Decameron, translated by Wayne A. Rebhorn.
+Norton, 2013.

 - See the introduction of the fourth day of stories for a variant of The Gosling.

-Chinca, Mark: "The Body in some Middle High German Mären: Taming and Maiming", in: Framing Medieval Bodies, ed.
-Sarah Kay, Miri Rubin, Manchester: Manchester University Press 1994, pp. 187–210.
+Chinca, Mark, “The Body in some Middle High German Mären: Taming and Maiming,” Framing Medieval Bodies, edited by Sarah Kay, Miri Rubin.
+Manchester University Press, 1994, pp. 187–210.

 Il Novellino.
-The Hundred Old Tales, transl.
-Edward Storer, London: George Routledge & Sons 1925.
+The Hundred Old Tales, translated by Edward Storer.
+George Routledge & Sons, 1925.

 - The fourteenth tale is a variant of The Gosling.

-The Exempla, or Illustrative Stories from the Sermones Vulgares of Jacques de Vitry, ed.
-Thomas Frederick Crane, London: Folk-Lore Society 1890.
+The Exempla, or Illustrative Stories from the Sermones Vulgares of Jacques de Vitry, edited by Thomas Frederick Crane.
+Folk-Lore Society, 1890.

 - Exemplum no. 84 uses the trope of the inexperienced young man for moral instruction.

-Young, Christopher J.: "At the End of the Tale.
-Didacticism, Ideology and the Medieval German Märe", in: Mittelalterliche Novellistik im europäischen Kontext: Kulturwissenschaftliche Perspektiven, ed.
-Mark Chinca, Timo Reuvekamp-Felber, Christopher J. Young, Berlin: Erich Schmidt Verlag 2006, pp. 24–47.
+Young, Christopher J., “At the End of the Tale.
+Didacticism, Ideology and the Medieval German Märe,” Mittelalterliche Novellistik im europäischen Kontext: Kulturwissenschaftliche Perspektiven, edited by Mark Chinca, Timo Reuvekamp-Felber, Christopher J. Young.
+Erich Schmidt Verlag, 2006, pp. 24–47.